brennanwesley/All-Access-Artist/README_Current Status.md

 ### ✅ Major Fixes Completed

 1. **Backend Migration to Render**
-   - Successfully migrated from Cloudflare Workers to Render hosting
+   - Successfully deployed on Render hosting with Node.js
    - Implemented Hono framework with TypeScript
    - Resolved all compilation and deployment issues